 What to do if your dog has a Burn

-Immediate care can be provided at home to minimise skin damage in the following way;
+Immediate care can be provided at home to minimize skin damage in the following way;

 Cool the burn as quickly as possible.
 Ideally, run cold water over the area for five minutes and apply a cold (but not freezing) water compress using a clean cloth.